This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - the first sale must be at a price no higher than £250,000 (or £420,000 in London) after the discount is applied.
 Local areas have discretion to set lower price caps if they can demonstrate a need.
 The price cap will not apply to any subsequent sales.

-- First Homes are intended to be used as a person’s sole or primary residence.
+- First Homes must be used as a person’s sole or primary residence.

 Who is eligible to buy a First Home?